meyvin/arch-installation-old/README.md

 ## Post-installation Pikaur, Timeshift, Timeshift-autosnap and other software
 1. `sudo pacman -Syyu`
-2. `sudo chown $USER:$USER -r /arch-installation && cd /arch-installation`.
+2. `sudo chown $USER:$USER -R /arch-installation && cd /arch-installation`.
 Otherwise we will run into issues.
 3. Edit the `post-installation.sh` script to your liking.
 4. `chmod +x ./post-installation.sh && ./post-installation.sh`

-## Optional: Development tools
-1. I seperated all my development dependencies into `dev-environment.sh`.
+5. I seperated all my development dependencies into `dev-environment.sh`.
 You can change and make this executable and run it if you want to.
 It's not a necessary step.
+6. All my repo files are unnecesary at this stage.
+Since you probably entered a password in the `basic-installation.sh` script it would be wise to delete everything: `sudo rm -R /arch-installation`

 ## Timeshift settings
 1. Select “BTRFS” as the “Snapshot Type”; continue with “Next”